Decade 1520-1529

 In the following of Fra Bartolommeo, Andrea draws the main lines in black and inserts the sanguine to bring a fleshy effect on cheeks, lips and ears.
 The drawing is then providing a realistic impression that foresees the actual look of the painting.

-The third drawing was sold for € 3.9M including premium by Gesras et Carrère on December 17, 2016.
+The third drawing was sold for € 3.9M by Gestas et Carrère on December 17, 2016.

-On the other hand, he was lucky to be the most appreciated portrait painter to the court of Florence at a brilliant intellectual time when customers requiring for art were expanding beyond the ruling family.
+He was the most appreciated portrait painter to the court of Florence at a brilliant intellectual time when customers requiring for art were expanding beyond the ruling family.

 2023 SOLD for $ 10.7M by Sotheby's